Literacy Learner Resources

 A set of ten stories (in two books) that follow a newcomer family.
 Activities allow for practice with beginning and ending sounds, short-vowel word families, sight words and comprehension.
 Recommended for early readers at the 1L or 2L levels.
 Teacher’s guides are also available.

-A full PBLA-compliant module for Foundation Literacy/ 1L learners that includes printable worksheets and online interactive activities for skillbuilding, as well as skill-using activities and real-world assessment tasks.
+A full PBLA-compliant module for Foundation Literacy/ 1L learners that includes printable materials, students guidebooks, and instructor guidebooks.
+(Sept.
+2021)

 Literacy Curriculum and Guideline Resources